thephpleague/omnipay-sagepay/README.md

 ### Server Gateway

-All Sage Pay Server methods all start by creating the gateway object, which we will store in `$gateway` here.
-Note there are no secrets or passwords that need to be set, as the gateway uses your server's IP address as its main method of security access.
+All Sage Pay Server methods start by creating the gateway object, which we will store in `$gateway` here.
+Note there are no secrets or passwords that need to be set, as the gateway uses your server's IP address as its main method of authenticating your application.

 The gateway object is minimally created like this: